dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/conventions.md

 ---
-title: Using web API conventions
+title: Use web API conventions
 author: pranavkm
-description: Learn about web API conventions
+description: Learn about web API conventions in ASP.NET Core.
 monikerRange: '>= aspnetcore-2.2'
 ms.author: pranavkm
 ms.custom: mvc
-ms.date: 11/05/2018
+ms.date: 11/13/2018
-uid: web-api/api-conventions
+uid: web-api/advanced/conventions
 ---
-# Learn about web API conventions
+# Use web API conventions

 ASP.NET Core 2.2 introduces a way to extract common [API documentation](xref:tutorials/web-api-help-pages-using-swagger) and apply it to multiple actions, controllers, or all controllers within an assembly.
 Web API conventions are a substitute for decorating individual actions with <xref:Microsoft.AspNetCore.Mvc.ProducesResponseTypeAttribute>.
 It allows you to define the most common "conventional" return types and status codes that you return from your action with a way to select the convention method that applies to an action.